tochman/the_blue_print/chapters/09-production-deployment.md

 - Risk mitigation and business continuity
 - Scalability to support business growth

-## Getting Started: Your First Production Deployment
+## Getting started: your first production deployment

 Ready to begin your production deployment journey?
 Start with the build optimization section, which provides the foundation for everything that follows.
 Each section builds logically on previous concepts while remaining useful independently.